 Most of the bronzes are in the positions in which the artist herself placed them.
 The garden itself was laid out by Barbara Hepworth with help from a friend, the composer Priaulx Rainier.

 Tate St Ives, Cornwall

-Tate St Ives reopens on Friday 31 March 2017 after undergoing major structural work as part of the Tate St Ives Project.
+Tate St Ives has undergone a four year refurbishment and extension as part of the Tate St Ives Project.

-The Tate St Ives Project is a refurbishment and extension project which will expand, improve and transform Tate St Ives.
+The Tate St Ives Project has expanded, improved and transformed Tate St Ives.

-The new Tate St Ives will transform existing spaces and create new areas for displaying more artwork, allowing visitors to engage more deeply with art.
-The new gallery will be able to accommodate larger scale artworks and installations and give visitors a more relaxing and social visit.
+The new Tate St Ives has transformed existing spaces and create 600 square metres of new space for displaying more artwork, allowing visitors to engage more deeply with art.
+The new gallery is able to accommodate larger scale artworks and installations and give visitors a more relaxing and social visit.